Equivalent Dichotomies for Triangle Detection in Subgraph, Induced, and Colored H-Free Graphs: Acknowledgments

 We next establish the equivalence between \cref{hypothesis:subgraph} (the subgraph setting) and \cref{hypothesis:colored} (the colored setting), using \cref{thm:colored-to-subgraph}.

-\paragraph{Subgraph $\implies$ Colored.} Suppose that \cref{hypothesis:subgraph} is true.
+\paragraph*{Subgraph $\implies$ Colored.} Suppose that \cref{hypothesis:subgraph} is true.
 First, consider the ``hard'' patterns.
-Note that the input for Triangle Detection in colored $H$-free graphs is a $3$-colored graph $G$.
-Therefore, if $H$ is not $3$-colorable, $G$ cannot contain a colored copy of $H$, and the problem is trivially hard.
-For $3$-colorable patterns $H$ that contain more than one triangle, the lower bounds from~\cite{abboud2026triangle} extend naturally to the colored setting via color-coding.
-Specifically, take a hard instance $G$ of the uncolored $H$-free Triangle Detection problem.
-We can color-code it (e.g., using random partitioning or a perfect hash family~\cite{alon1995color}) to produce a $3$-colored subgraph $G'$.
-This subgraph $G'$ is equivalently hard (preserving a triangle with constant probability) and satisfies the property of being colored $H$-free for every possible coloring of $H$ (since $G$ contained no copy of $H$ at all).
-Thus, the hardness of the subgraph setting implies hardness in the colored setting.
+For $3$-colorable patterns $H$ that contain more than one triangle, the lower bounds from~\cite{abboud2026triangle} extend to the colored setting via color-coding.
+Specifically, take any $H$-free graph $G$.
+We can color-code it (e.g., using random partitioning or a perfect hash family~\cite{alon1995color}) to produce a $3$-colored subgraph of $G$ that preserves triangles with constant probability.
+Moreover, such subgraph is colored $H$-free for every possible coloring of $H$, since $G$ contained no copy of $H$ at all.
+Thus, a truly subcubic algorithm for colored $H$-free graphs would imply, by standard repetition of the color-coding step, a truly subcubic algorithm for $H$-free graphs that succeeds with high probability.
+This implies that patterns containing more than one triangle are ``hard'' in the colored setting as well.

 It remains to show that the ``easy'' patterns also extend.
 Let $H$ be a $3$-colored pattern containing at most one triangle.
-By \cref{thm:colored-to-subgraph}, there exists a $3$-colorable pattern $\Hstar$ (containing the same number of triangles as $H$) such that every colored $H$-free graph is also $\Hstar$-free.
-If \cref{hypothesis:subgraph} holds, Triangle Detection in $\Hstar$-free graphs is solvable in $\Order(n^{3-\eps})$ time.
-Given a colored $H$-free graph $G$, we know $G$ is $\Hstar$-free; thus, we can run the algorithm for $\Hstar$-free graphs on $G$.
+By \cref{thm:colored-to-subgraph}, there exists a $3$-colorable pattern $\Hstar$ containing the same number of triangles as $H$ such that every colored $H$-free graph is also $\Hstar$-free.
+By our assumption that \cref{hypothesis:subgraph} holds, Triangle Detection in $\Hstar$-free graphs is solvable in $n^{3-\eps}$ time, for some $\eps > 0$.
+Hence, we can run the algorithm for $\Hstar$-free graphs on $G$ to solve Triangle Detection in colored $H$-free graphs in $n^{3-\eps}$ time.
 Consequently, if \cref{hypothesis:subgraph} holds, \cref{hypothesis:colored} holds as well.